k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 ![Schematic illustrating the steps within the `run_SSMSE()` function.
-Note for simplicity, this diagram only shows steps for a single iteration, even though multiple scenarios could be called through `run_SSMSE()`.\label{fig:SSMSE-steps}](images/SSMSE-steps.png)
+Note for simplicity, this diagram only shows steps for a single iteration, even though multiple iterations and/or scenarios could be called through `run_SSMSE()`.\label{fig:SSMSE-steps}](images/SSMSE-steps.png)

 ![Diagram illustrating a basic workflow for using SSMSE.
 This diagram shows the